YamtalDev/HackerNews-API/README.md

 ## TODO

 - [ ] Implement comments count and posting of comments.
+- [ ] Think how to integrate thread pool as an executor.
 - [ ] Implement database schema to make data base migration easy using `schema.sql`.
 - [ ] Add restrictions for 1 upvote and 1 downvote at a time per user in a session.
 - [ ] Handling lower-level database exceptions instead of using `if` statements in upvote/downvote logic.